InfinitePeripherals/QWedge-Android/docs/index.md

 ![](https://github.com/InfinitePeripherals/QWedge-Android/raw/main/assets/ringscanner/BarcodeService.png)
 ### Barcode Service
 *Barcode Service* is a foreground service that handles the Barcode Engine and listens for intents to act on the commands it receives.
-This service **must** be enabled for Q Wedge to start the Barcode Engine and work properly.
+This service **must** be enabled for QWedge to start the Barcode Engine and work properly.

 ### Barcode Engine
 A Barcode Engine that you want to use with the Android device.